LogoLogo

 PROGENy

-In the Platform, a PROGENy evidence is defined as any significantly regulated sample-level pathway activities inferred from matched normal vs. tumor samples.
+In the Platform, a PROGENy evidence is defined as any significantly regulated sample-level pathway activities inferred from matched normal vs. tumour samples.

 Data type: Pathways & systems biology